For the first page of this review of Disney’s Wilderness Lodge, click here.

 Deeper into the room you’ll find in most Wilderness Lodge standard rooms two queen beds on one side.

-Some of these bedrooms have kings, and–rare among Disney resorts–others have one queen and a pair of bunk beds.
+Some of these bedrooms have kings, and–rare among Disney resorts–others have one queen and a pair of bunk beds–if you want these, they are a separately bookable category.
 The bunk mattresses are about 5′ 9″ so are best for kids.

 A closer view of one of the queens.

-Between them is a bedside table with a shelf below…
+Between the beds is a bedside table with a shelf below…

 …and a storage drawer for your important books..

-The other side of the room has the TV, dresser, and a table and two chairs.
+The other side of the room has the connecting door (if present), TV, dresser, and a table and two chairs.

 Here’s the TV side from the back.